Wines

 • Glassware: Choose a glass with a wider bowl and a slightly tapered top to allow the wine to breathe and concentrate its aromas.
 This shape is ideal for capturing the nuances of Chardonnay.

-• Decanting Chardonnay: While decanting is not necessary for most Chardonnays, it can benefit complex, aged Chardonnays or those with a significant oak influence.
+• Does Chardonnay Need to Breath?: While decanting is not necessary for most Chardonnays, it can benefit complex, aged Chardonnays or those with a significant oak influence.
 Decanting helps aerate the wine, enhancing its aromatics and softening harsh edges.
 Pour the wine into a decanter and let it breathe for 15-30 minutes before serving.

 • Glass Shape: Opt for a glass with a wide bowl and slightly tapered top.
 This design intensifies the wine’s aromatic profile while directing it precisely toward your nose and palate.
 The “Bordeaux” or “Cabernet” style glasses are excellent choices.